“Our God’s hand of protection is on all those who seek Him” Ezra 8:22

 Ezra knew God so well, he could make such bold public statements despite facing danger ahead of him.
 This confidence stemmed from his relationship with God and and deep knowledge of His character.

 Such a deep understanding of God’s thoughts and character will form also in us when we seek and grow in our relationship with Him.
-As a result we develop a greater sense of security and purpose – we know we are secure in His hand and that He always wants the best for us (read more on my post “A future and a hope”).
+As a result we develop a greater sense of security and purpose – we know we are secure in His hand and that He always wants the best for us (read more about this: “A future and a hope”).

 Deepen your relationship with God